Who We Are

 Associate Professor

-As a pianist and music psychotherapist, Renate Tsuyako Rohlfing (M.M; M.A.; MT-BC) is focused on researching the impact of music on intergenerational systems and neurodiverse populations.
-A cofounder of Sounds That Carry, she develops projects that empower communities to use musical and creative resources to solve challenges, process grief, and enhance connections.
-Her reflections on the therapeutic benefits of musical expression are available on her Psychology Today blog—Music on My Mind.
+As a pianist and music psychotherapist, Renate Tsuyako Rohlfing (MM, MA, MT-BC) focuses on researching the impact of music on intergenerational systems and neurodiverse populations.
+A cofounder of Sounds That Carry(Opens in a new window), she develops projects that empower communities to use musical and creative resources to solve challenges, process grief, and enhance connections.
+Her reflections on the therapeutic benefits of musical expression are available on her Psychology Today blog—Music on My Mind(Opens in a new window).
+Rohlfing is an associate professor at Berklee College of Music, where she teaches classes on music psychology and the role of the arts in public health.
+She is a proud native of Hawaii, and a graduate of the Juilliard School and New York University.